Nagari Inscriptions on Qutb Minar

 "Samat 1256" (AD 1199)

-AD 1199 appears thrice in the basement of the Minar.
-This date could not have been inscribed anywhere else, least of all in a Hindu structure, as Delhi had been under Muslim occupation since 1192.
-This alone proves that the basement was built during the Muslim rule.
+The year 1199 appears three times in the basement of the Minar.
+This date is significant as it could only have been inscribed in a structure built during Muslim rule, as Delhi had been under Muslim occupation since 1192.
+This fact alone proves that the basement was built during Muslim rule.
 AD 1199 is either the date of commencement or the date of completion of the first storey.

 4. [Basement] On right jamb of main entrance door, 8th course: